Photo courtesy of Granger and Co.

 The Natural Kitchen77/78 Marylebone High St., Marylebone | +44.20.7935.8133

-When you're window shopping in Marylebone and in need of a healthy lunch or snack, The Natural Kitchen is the perfect stop on the High Street.
-Take a seat at one of their communal wooden tables and dig into a smoothie and salad (we're also hooked on their butcher's chicken sausages).
+When you're window-shopping in Marylebone and in need of a healthy lunch or snack, the Natural Kitchen is the perfect stop on the High Street.
+Take a seat at one of the communal wooden tables and dig into a smoothie and salad (we're also hooked on the butcher's chicken sausages).
 The concept is expanding fast with locations in the City and Tower Hill—there are surely more to come.

 Daylesford208-212 Westbourne Grove, Notting Hill | +44.20.7313.8050

-With four London locations in addition to their Gloucestershire farm, Daylesford Organic's farmshops—they're also home to small cafés—are an amazing place to get a very literal taste of the English countryside.
+With four London locations in addition to their Gloucestershire farm, Daylesford Organic's farmshops—they're also home to small cafés perfect to work or read from—are an amazing place to get a very literal taste of the English countryside.
 You can pop in to buy the local, organic, and humanely raised groceries, or stick around to try their straightforward (but stellar) menu.
 Their Gloucestershire farm, home to the largest and most elaborate of their farmshops, is well worth the trip if you have the time (you can also spend the night).
 There are also locations in Marylebone and Pimlico.

 Raw Press32 Dover St., Mayfair | +44.20.3627.3190

 The cold-pressed juices at this Dover Street café fly off the shelves every morning, fueling the days for the art gallerists, fashion buyers, and hedge fund managers who work nearby.
 While they're out the door within a matter of minutes, others tend to stay and enjoy their almond milk lattes (quite possibly the best in town) at the communal table at this cheery, healthy hideaway.
 There's also Wi-Fi, which means the whole place is often abuzz with business meetings.